0x0ff/en.0x0ff.info/_posts/2021-01-21-Client-Side-Attack-Watering-Hole.markdown

 {: .text-justify}

 1. **Identification of the target:** maximizing the quality of the attack and the quantity of targets being the primary goal, the preliminary phase will consist in studying and learning the internet uses of the more or less large population who will be the target of the attack.
-2. **The creation of a ";water point";:** the water point is the booby trapped page (_generally via the exploitation of an **XSS** vuln_) which will allow the hacker to attack his victims thanks to the malicious code injection vulnerability.
+2. **The creation of a "water point":** the water point is the booby trapped page (_generally via the exploitation of an **XSS** vuln_) which will allow the hacker to attack his victims thanks to the malicious code injection vulnerability.
 This page usually contains the content sought by the targeted victims in order to avoid any suspicion.
 3. **Fishing:** this step consists of creating and baiting potential victims via various vectors (_emails, fake advertising banners, link on a forum, post on a social network, etc._).
 For example, if the conspirators are the attack targets, then it could be an email with the hooking title such as "**FINALLY!
 EVERYTHING IS REVEALED!
 THE GOVERNMENT LIED US ABOUT…**".

 The success of such an attack is determined by the following equation: